-- At winter markets, sell a "Nature's Remedies" combination of potted or dried herbs known to help with cold, fever, and flu symptoms.
+- At winter markets, sell a "Nature's Remedies" combination of potted or dried medicinal herbs known to help with cold, fever, and flu symptoms.
 For example, an infusion of savory can be gargled for sore throat, a steam bath with rosemary helps open nasal passages, and thyme tea helps soothe coughs.

 - Create your own line of gift items to sell or give.
 Dried lavender sachets, herb vinegars, herbal teas, lemon verbena soap, candles, and similar nonperishable items can bring in a significant amount of late-season revenue, if you plan ahead and grow enough for fall and winter events.

 Lynn and her family have been growing vegetables and cut flowers since 1988, selling through CSAs, at farmers' markets, to chefs, grocery stores, and florists.
 They currently grow cut flowers and hoophouse tomatoes on about 2 acres of their 20-acre farm near Lawrence, Kansas.